Board of Directors

 Lilly Ferrer is a certified Integral Coach – a designation awarded to her by New Ventures West.
 She has a master’s degree in Organization Development from Loyola University.
 Her interest in executive and life coaching has led to coaching leaders at various levels within the public and private sectors, trainees new to organizations, and women with entrepreneurial spirits.

-In addition to her coaching and organization development experience, Lilly is currently serving as the Employee Engagement and Training Champion for a 500 person agency in the Federal government.
-She has done strategic planning, team building, created employee engagement strategies, facilitated small and large meetings, conducted Myers-Briggs workshops, and created mentoring programs.
-Lilly’s latest ambition has been fostering proactive rather than reactive actions in the workplace by teaching the benefits of meditation.
+In addition to her coaching and organization development experience, Lilly is currently serving as the Learning & Organization Development Manager for a 600 person region for an agency in the Federal government.
+She has revamped the training program in her current job, done strategic planning, team building, created employee engagement strategies, facilitated small and large meetings, conducted Myers-Briggs workshops, created mentoring programs, and counseled leaders on diversity.
+Lilly’s latest ambition has been fostering proactive rather than reactive actions in the workplace by teaching the benefits of mindfulness and meditation.

 Michele Aikens, ACC is Lead Coach of Sepia Prime Communications & Coaching.
 She is a certified professional coach and credentialed member of the International Coach Federation (ICF).
 Her areas of specialty include executive women, transitional, non-profit and leadership team coaching.
 She enjoys particularly working with executives over 50.
 Aikens consults with non-profits and growing businesses in the areas of leadership, team and change strategies.
 Aikens has more than 30 years’ experience in training, consulting and team development.
 She helps individuals and teams navigate challenges with insight and humor.